fear & awe

 In Jesus’ rebuke of his disciples, he asks them why they were so fearful.
 The word used is δειλός (deilos).
 This word is only used in the New Testament in three places, and each one pairs it with a sense of unbelieving.
 This sort of fear seems to be in some way the opposite of faith.
 It pulls us away from trusting in God and consumes us.

 By contrast, once the storm is settled, the response the disciples feel is a different kind of fear or even awe.
 The Greek word used is φοβέω (phobeo).
 This is a much more standard word for fear.
 It’s used more than 90 times in the New Testament and shows up in a lot of contexts in exactly the same context we’d see the English word fear.
-Interestingly, this sort of fear seems to be able to also contain a sense of reverence or awe that can even support and encourage faith.
+Interestingly, this sort of fear seems to be able to contain a sense of reverence or awe that can even support and encourage faith.

 Consider how fear can either lead us toward or away from God.
 What do you think determines which happens?
 How can we keep fear from damaging our relationship with God?